mikepal2/snap-cli/docs/Multi-Command-SnapCLI-App.md

 > **Technical note:** In this example, the two methods `Encode()` and `Decode()` are declared with the `[Command]` attribute and represent two entry points for the CLI application, each associated with the corresponding command.
 The command names are automatically derived from the method names as `encode` and `decode`, respectively.

-> Note, that there is no `Main` method as with SnapCLI it doesn't represent application entry point.
-See more details on Main in [documentation](Documentation#main-method).
+> Also note that the program does not have a `Main` method, as the SnapCLI library takes responsibility for starting up the application.
+See more details on `Main` in the [documentation](Documentation#main-method).

-automatically recognizes the `Main` method as the [root command](Documentation#root-command)

 The application is ready to run.